ahmedalduuyher/ahmedalduuyher/README.md

 **Bachelor's degree in Electrical Engineering (Graduated April 2025)**

-Engineering graduate from McMaster University with a focus on machine learning and data-centric AI.
-Passionate about generative models and large language models (LLMs), with strengths in:
+Engineering graduate from McMaster University specializing in machine learning and data-centric AI, with a strong interest in generative models and large language models (LLMs).
+Strengths include:

 - Curating and analyzing high-quality datasets for LLM training and fine-tuning
 - Accelerating deep learning workloads using multithreading and CUDA